brendann993/cs-unifi-bouncer/README.md

 | `UNIFI_SKIP_TLS_VERIFY`       | Skips Certificate check for unifi controllers without proper SSL Certificate                                       | `false`                 |    ❌   |

 # Contribution
-Any constructive feedback is welcome, fill free to add an issue or a pull request.
+Any constructive feedback is welcome, feel free to add an issue or a pull request.
 I will review it and integrate it to the code.